ahle-pro/kata_bank/README.md

 ### Domain model/Conceptual model in simplest form
 In the figure, it's the "conceptual" class diagram used to represent the domain model.
-In implementation model, the class diagram should be more detail and in domain model, only the names and the relations between the concepts (classes) are required.
+In implementation model, the class diagram should be more detail.

+And in domain model, only the names and the relations between the concepts (classes) are required.

 ![Conceptual class model](/images/conceptual_class_model.png)